hqrshguptq/AuthenticationPortal/README.md

 2. Just migrate to the downloaded folder within a terminal/cmd.

-3. Then just type: npm run dev in terminal.
+3. Then just type: "npm run dev" in terminal.

 4. Now in browser , open localhost:5000